camille-plays/security-workshop-web/README.md

-# wise-women-code security exercise
+# Security workshop
-Frontend code for the hands on security exercise for the wise-women-code event
+Frontend code for a capture the flag security workshop as part of a coding bootcamp event